 Both BS 5950 Part 8 and Eurocodes are available for the design of structural steel in fire in the UK.
 The Eurocodes suite consists of: BS EN 1991-1-2, BS EN 1993-1-2 and BS EN 1994-1-2.
 These codes concern themselves mainly with the design of individual elements of construction in fire.
 The behaviour of frames and assemblies in fire is usually dealt with using advanced fire engineering methods.

 Although both codes are quite different in scope and complexity, they are based on a common understanding of the strength of structural steel in fire and also the factors which affect inherent fire resistance.
-The Eurocodes will eventually replace BS 5950 Part 8.
-When this will take place is not yet clear and both codes will be available for a period of time.
+BS 5950 Part 8 was withdrawn in 2017, but may still be used according to the UK building Regulations.

 All materials become weaker when they get hot.
 The strength of steel at high temperature has been defined in great detail and it is known that at a temperature of 550°C, hot rolled structural steel will retain 60% of its room temperature load capacity.
 This is important because, before the introduction of limit state design concepts, permissible stress was used as a basis for design.
 In this approach, the maximum stress allowed in a member was about 60% of its room temperature strength.
 This led to the commonly held assumption that 550°C was the highest (limiting) temperature that a steel structure would withstand before collapse.
 Research has shown, however, that the limiting temperature of a structural steel member is not fixed at 550°C but varies according to two factors, the temperature profile and the load.